rango-exchange/uptime/README.md

-## Rango API Uptime Robot
+## Rango API Uptime Robott

-This is an internal repo to automate creation of Rango API uptime robot monitors and related status pages.
+This repository consists of scripts designed to automate the creation of Rango API uptime robot monitors and the associated status pages.
+These scripts provide a convenient way to set up monitoring for Rango API endpoints, ensuring their availability and providing status updates.
+By automating this process, developers can save time and effort while maintaining a reliable and responsive API service.